Monday, June 11, 2007

 Delcaration as a City of Peace Minato Ward, Tokyo, August 15, 1985

-of earth and the permanence of world peace.
+All people are one in wishing to preserve the beauty of earth and the permanence of world peace.
 Thee sentiments will never change.
 We are working to build a community dedicated to the welfare of its citizens, while striving for true pease and the preservation of our cultural traditions.
 Our duty to the generations that will follow is to hand over into their keeping a society built on the bortherhood of all people and a natural environment that is flouishing and beautiful.

-"three nonnuclear principles" (renouncing possession, production and introduction of nuclear weapons) and appealing to all citizens everywhere to seek the abolition of nuclear weapons.
+We request our government to abide firmly by the "three nonnuclear principles" (renouncing possession, production and introduction of nuclear weapons) and appealing to all citizens everywhere to seek the abolition of nuclear weapons.
 As it is our earnest wish for world peace, we hereby declare Minato Ward to be a City of Peace.

 I find it odd that the park can be described as anything natural.
 Bathed in concrete, the park lacks vegetation and the traditional mindset that beauty can be found in nature.
 Thus my project serves to re-instill the park with traditional beauty.
 I present a frame that houses a set of eight sliding fusama screens.
 Four of the screens display images of the current park.
 These screens slide away to reveal the park images manipulated to show what I envision to be a more natural and beautiful environment- A park closer to the vision presented on the declaration.
 The added elements are taken from images of shrines and temples in Kyoto, adding the elegance found within traditional gardens and architecture.